mikeshort10/scheduler-api/README.md

    - As a result, a Primary cannot relieve themselves.

 4. To relieve a Primary with Specialty S, a Sub must have the Cors S or "all".
-5. A tech cannot relieve a nurse.
-6. A tech cannot relieve a circulating nurse (??).
+5. A tech cannot relieve a nurse who is circulating.

 ### Coverage Rules: